nodebits/nodebits.org/articles/file-hoister.markdown

     #@git://github.com/nodebits/file-hoister.git#server.js,41-48

+[Uploader][] will match against `PUT` requests and stream the raw request body to a file in the filesystem.

 [Deleter][] will match against request with the `DELETE` verb and delete the matched file in the filesystem.

-[Uploader][] will match against `PUT` requests and stream the raw request body to a file in the filesystem.

 With this, you're done!
-As a homework, turn this into a command-line tool for quickly hoisting a filesystem to the network for quick filesharing.
+As homework, turn this into a command-line tool for quickly hoisting a filesystem to the network for quick filesharing.
 There are great node modules for option parsing.
 Also feel free to use other libraries.
 These were used because their code is fairly short and to the point.

 [tls]: http://nodejs.org/docs/v0.6.6/api/tls.html#tLS_
 [Indexer]: https://github.com/creationix/creationix/blob/master/indexer.js